vishnupadmanabhan/articles/_posts/2015-10-25-desktop-apps-with-electron-1.markdown

 To explain what you see above, firstly we require the *app* module which forms the basis of the application.
 Electron runs an instance of Chromium to render the app window, so we include an instance of the browser-window.
 Once the application is loaded and ready, we create a window that is 800 pixels wide and 600 pixels hight.
 Once this is done, we load the HTML template.
 I have saved all the templates under a *modules* folder and by giving each different module it's own folder.
 In this way code can be more organised.

 The *__dirname* keyword returns the root of the application.
 Each window is rendered from the HTML template.
 The *mainWindow.openDevTools();* is optional.
 This opens a dev tools window which is useful if you want to debug the application looking into the DOM since basically each window is just an HTML page.

+##Creating a window

+Every screen in an Electron app is an HTML page.
+By default we display the **main.html** file.
+You can choose the name, need not be *main* always.
 Here is the *main.html* template

 {% highlight html %}
 <!-- main.html -->